jamescherti/jc-xfce-settings/README.md

 ## Author and License

-The `watch-xfce-xfconf` tool has been written by [James Cherti](https://www.jamescherti.com/) and is distributed under terms of the MIT license.
+The `jc-xfce-settings` tool has been written by [James Cherti](https://www.jamescherti.com/) and is distributed under terms of the MIT license.

 ## Links